freeCodeCamp/rocketchat-bot/docs/commands.md

 These commands are locked to moderators.

+- `private <username>`: This command will create a new private room with the `username` user and all members of the moderator team.
 - `warn <username> <reason>`: This command sends a DM warning the `username` user for the given `reason`.
 The bot will send a log to the provided log channel.